Frequently Asked Questions

 Ohio State also offers a selection free, downloadable software on a vareity of platforms to our students.
 See OCIO Software for a full list of what is available for download.

 The Office of Military and Veterans Services ensures the academic success of Ohio State's military and veteran students.

 Learn more or contact an advisor by visiting the Veteran and Military Students website.

 Financial Aid & Tuition

-See Tution and Fees for Online Program tuition information.
+See Tution and Fees for detailed tuition information on your online program.

 Yes, you are eligible to apply for scholarships in any state that Ohio State is authorized for your program.
 Your program or college may also offer scholarships in which you will be eligible for.
 For more information, contact your program advisor.

 There are also a number of private funded scholarships that are available for students.
 To receive any funding, you must meet all eligibility requirements and be selected as a recipient for that scholarship.
 There may be certain expectations you must meet to maintain your scholarship.

 The Office of Veteran and Military Students supports all of Ohio State's current and former military students, including those in Online Programs.
 (There are many restrictions and requirements in order to use your GI Bill or receive federal financial aid).
 Any student planning to utilize VA education benefits (e.g. GI Bill, tuition assistance, etc) must work with an advisor within the Office of Veteran and Military Students to register and enroll in The Ohio State University.